open-mmlab/mmskeleton/README.md

 You can modify the training parameters such as ```batch-size``` and ```device``` in the command line or config files.
 The order of priority is:  command line > config file > default parameter.
 For more information, use ```main.py -h```.

-Finally, custom model evaluation can be achieved by this command:
+Finally, custom model evaluation can be achieved by this command as we mentioned above:
 ```
 main.py --phase test --config <path to training config> --weights <path to model weights>
 ```